 Benefits of acquiring bot subscribers from comments

 There are two key advantages of using this feature to automatically message users from Facebook comments with your bot.
 First, you’ll grow your list of bot subscribers.
 Users who comment on posts on your Facebook page have shown that they’re already interested in your brand in some way.
-Sending a Facebook auto reply to commenters brings these potentially warm leads to your bot, where you can initiate them into the conversion funnel and follow up with broadcast messages in the future.
+Sending a Facebook auto reply to commenters brings these potentially warm leads to your bot, where you can initiate them into the conversion funnel and follow up with Re-Engage messages (formerly known as Broadcasts) in the future.

 This feature is also a great way to qualify leads.
 Since commenters are already demonstrating interest in your business, sending them to your bot using this feature is an early step in the qualification process.
 From there, you can segment your audience even further based on how/if they reply, making it easier for you to retarget the most engaged users later.